 \section{Geometric median}

 Let $\mb X$ be a Banach space with norm $\|\cdot\|$, and let $\mu$ be a probability measure on $(\mb X,\|\cdot\|)$.
-Define the \textit{geometric median} (also called the spatial median, Fermat-Weber point \cite{weber1929uber} or Haldane's median \cite{haldane1948note}) of $\mu$ as
+Define the \textit{geometric median} (also called the spatial median, Fermat--Weber point \cite{weber1929uber} or Haldane's median \cite {haldane1948note}) of $\mu$ as

 For other notions of the multidimensional median and a nice survey of the topic, see \cite{small1990survey}.
-In this paper, we will only be interested in a special case when $\mu$ is the empirical measure corresponding to a finite collection of points $x_1,\ldots,x_k\in \mb X$, so that
+In this paper, we will only be interested in a special case when $\mu$ is the empirical measure corresponding to a finite collection of points $x_1,\ldots,x_k\in\mb X$, so that

 Geometric median exists under rather general conditions.
-For example, it is enough to assume that $\mb X=\mb Y^\ast$, where $\mb Y$ is a separable Banach space and $\mb Y^\ast$ is its dual - the space of all continuous linear functionals on $\mb Y$.
-This includes the case when $\mb X$ is separable and reflexive, i.e. $\mb X=\l(\mb X^\ast\r)^\ast$.
-Moreover, if the Banach space $\mb X$ is strictly convex (that is, $\|x_1+x_2\|<\|x_1\|+\|x_2\|$ whenever $x_1$ and $x_2$ are not proportional), then $x_\ast$ is unique unless all the points $x_1,\ldots,x_n$ are on the same line.
+For example, it is enough to assume that $\mb X=\mb Y^\ast$, where $\mb Y$ is a separable Banach space and $\mb Y^\ast$ is its dual -- the space of all continuous linear functionals on $\mb Y$.
+This includes the case when $\mb X$ is separable and reflexive, that is, $\mb X= (\mb X^\ast )^\ast$.
+Moreover, if the Banach space $\mb X$ is strictly convex (i.e., $\| x_1+x_2\|<\|x_1\|+\|x_2\|$ whenever $x_1$ and $x_2$ are not proportional), then $x_\ast$ is unique unless all the points $x_1,\ldots,x_n$ are on the same line.
 For proofs of these results, see \cite{kemperman1987median}.
 Throughout the paper, it will be assumed that $\mb X$ is separable and reflexive.

-In applications, we are often interested in the situation when $\mb X$ is a Hilbert space (in particular, it is reflexive and strictly convex) and $\|\cdot\|$ is induced by the inner product $\dotp{\cdot}{\cdot}$.
+In applications, we are often interested in the situation when $\mb X$ is a Hilbert space (in particular, it is reflexive and strictly convex) and $\|\cdot\|$ is induced by the inner product $ \langle\cdot,\cdot \rangle$.
 In such cases, we will denote the ambient Hilbert space by $\mb H$.

-The cornerstone of our subsequent presentation is the following lemma, which states that if a given point $z$ is ``far" from the geometric median $x_\ast=\med(x_1,\ldots,x_k)$, then it is also ``far" from a constant fraction of the points $x_1,\ldots,x_k$.
-We will denote $F(y):=\sum\limits_{j=1}^k \|y-x_j\|$.
+The cornerstone of our subsequent presentation is the following lemma, which states that if a given point $z$ is ``far'' from the geometric median $x_\ast=\med(x_1,\ldots,x_k)$, then it is also ``far'' from a constant fraction of the points $x_1,\ldots,x_k$.
+We will denote $F(y):=\sum_{j=1}^k \|y-x_j\|$.